 Question for oral answer O-000010/2016

 to the Commission

-For years and particularly since May 2015, the Commission has been postponing the publication of the assessment related to the PMI agreement.
-This agreement is due to expire in less than six months’ time, and the European Parliament, the unique directly elected body, has not been informed properly so far.
+For years, and particularly since May 2015, the Commission has been postponing the publication of the assessment related to the PMI agreement.
+The PMI agreement is due to expire in less than 6 months and Parliament, the only directly elected body, has not been kept properly informed so far.
 This is democratically unacceptable.
-European citizens must be made aware of the Commission’s point of view on the possibility of renewing the PMI agreement and on the ongoing back-door negotiations between the Commission and PMI.
+European citizens must be aware of the Commission’s point of view on the possibility of renewing the PMI agreement and on the ongoing backdoor negotiations between the Commission and PMI.

-2. What are the main results achieved under the current agreements with the tobacco manufacturers?
-What setbacks have occurred?
+2. What are the main results that have been achieved under the current agreements with the tobacco manufacturers?
+What are the setbacks?
 What is the position of the Commission as to the added value of renewing the current agreements?

 3. What is the state of play of the negotiations?
 What schedule is foreseen?
 When and how will Parliament be informed?

-4. What have proved to be the financial implications for the Union and the Member States, including fines, over the period in which the agreements have been in force?
+4. What have the financial implications been for the Union and the Member States, including the fines over the period the agreements were in force?

 5. What is the Commission’s proposal regarding the purpose and distribution of the financial benefits from any future agreement?